AlexWlkr/landingpage-mockup/README.md

 What’s Next

+- Update and refactor breapoints for mobile and tablet viewports.
 - Add service icons with SVG for sharper visuals.
 - Add appointment booking form as a stretch goal.